 In a less abstract manner, an understanding of Kierkegaard’s biography is important for an understanding of his writing because his life was the source of many of the preoccupations and repetitions within his oeuvre.
 Because of his existentialist orientation, most of his interventions in contemporary theory do double duty as means of working through events from his own life.
 In particular Kierkegaard’s relations to his father and his fiancée Regine Olsen pervade his work.
 Kierkegaard’s pseudonym Johannes Climacus says of Socrates that “his whole life was personal preoccupation with himself, and then Governance comes and adds world-historical significance to it.”
 Similarly, Kierkegaard saw himself as a “singular universal” whose personal preoccupation with himself was transfigured by divine Governance into universal significance.

-Kierkegaard's relation to his mother is the least frequently commented upon since it is invisible in his work.
+Kierkegaard’s relation to his mother is the least frequently commented upon since it is invisible in his work.
 His mother does not rate a direct mention in his published works, or in his diaries—not even on the day she died.
 However, for a writer who places so much emphasis on indirect communication, and on the semiotics of invisibility, we should regard this absence as significant.
 Johannes Climacus in Concluding Unscientific Postscript remarks, “… how deceptive then, that an omnipresent being should be recognisable precisely by being invisible.”
-Although Kierkegaard's mother is absent, his mother-tongue (Modersmaal—etymologically derived from the words for “mother's mark or sign”) is almost omnipresent.
+Although Kierkegaard’s mother is absent, his mother-tongue (Modersmaal—etymologically derived from the words for “mother” and “measure”) is almost omnipresent.
 Kierkegaard was deeply enamoured of the Danish language and worked throughout his writings to assert the strengths of his mother-tongue over the invasive, imperialistic influences of Latin and German.
 With respect to the former, Kierkegaard had to petition the king to be allowed to write his philosophy dissertation On the Concept of Irony with constant reference to Socrates in Danish.
 Even though permission was granted he was still required to defend his dissertation publicly in Latin.
 Latin had been the pan-European language of science and scholarship.
-In Denmark, in Kierkegaard's time, German language and culture were at least as dominant as Latin in the production of knowledge.
-In defiance of this, Kierkegaard revelled in his mother-tongue and created some of the most beautifully poetic prose in the Danish language—including a paean to his mother-tongue in Stages On Life's Way.
-In Repetition Constantin Constantius congratulates the Danish language on providing the word for an important new philosophical concept, viz.
+In Denmark, in Kierkegaard’s time, German language and culture were at least as dominant as Latin in the production of knowledge.
+In defiance of this, Kierkegaard revelled in his mother-tongue and created some of the most beautifully poetic prose in the Danish language—including a paean to his mother-tongue in Stages On Life’s Way.
+In Repetition (1843), the character and pseudonymous author Constantin Constantius congratulates the Danish language on providing the word for an important new philosophical concept, viz.
 Gjentagelse (repetition), to replace the foreign word “mediation”.
-In general, we might regard the Danish language as Kierkegaard's umbilical attachment to the mother whereas Latin and German represent the law of the father, especially when employed in systematic scholarship (Videnskab).
+In general, we might regard the Danish language as Kierkegaard’s umbilical attachment to the mother whereas Latin and German represent the law of the father, especially when employed in systematic scholarship or science (Videnskab).

 The influence of Kierkegaard’s father on his work has been frequently noted.
 Not only did Kierkegaard inherit his father’s melancholy, his sense of guilt and anxiety, and his pietistic emphasis on the dour aspects of Christian faith, but he also inherited his talents for philosophical argument and creative imagination.
 In addition Kierkegaard inherited enough of his father’s wealth to allow him to pursue his life as a freelance writer.
 The themes of sacrificial father/son relationships, of inherited sin, of the burden of history, and of the centrality of the “individual, human existence relationship, the old text, well known, handed down from the fathers” (Postscript) are repeated many times in Kierkegaard’s oeuvre.
 The father’s sense of guilt was so great (for having cursed God? for having impregnated Kierkegaard’s mother out of wedlock?) that he thought God would punish him by taking the lives of all seven of his children before they reached the age of 34 (the age of Jesus Christ at his crucifixion).
 This was born out for all but two of the children, Søren and his older brother Peter.
 Søren was astonished that they both survived beyond that age.
 This may explain the sense of urgency that drove Kierkegaard to write so prolifically in the years leading up to his 34th birthday.